jfacorro/clojure-lab/docs/lab.core.md

 - [Keymaps](#keymaps).
 - [Plugins](#plugins).

-This document is just a fairly brief introduction of the main pieces of functionality on which the whole of *Clojure Lab* is built upon.
-For a more detailed explantation on how each of these works you should check their specific documents.
+This document is just a brief introduction of the main pieces of functionality on which the whole of *Clojure Lab* is built upon.
+For a more detailed explantation on how each of these work please refer to their specific documents.

 <a name="init"></a>
 ## Initialization

-> In the beginning there was nothing...

 There's really not that much happening from the core's point of view during initialization, only two main thing actually.